najibghadri/redux-dunk/README.md

  - Effect testers
  - More effect helpers (`Chain`, `Cancelable`, `TakeOne`, `Retry`, `Poll`, `Race`)
  - Dot notation support: `TestEffects.testEff1.delay(100).then(TestEffects.testEff2).then(TestEffects.testEff3).catch(eff4)`
+ - Use Effect interface type in all exported functions except Effect and EffectCreator.

 ## Comparison with redux-loop ➿